r-spacex/SpaceX-API/README.md

       "https://farm5.staticflickr.com/4888/32040173048_b2b29c020f_o.jpg"
     ]
   },
-  "details": "SpaceX's eighteenth flight of 2018 will be its first for Es'hailSat.
-Es'hail-2 is a communications satellite that will deliver television and internet to Qatar and the surrounding region.
-It will be launched into a geostationary transfer orbit from LC-39A at Kennedy Space Center.
-The booster is expected to land on OCISLY.", "upcoming": false,
+  "details": "SpaceX's eighteenth flight of 2018 was its first for Es'hailSat.
+Es'hail-2 is a communications satellite delivering television and internet to Qatar and the surrounding region.
+It was launched into a geostationary transfer orbit from LC-39A at Kennedy Space Center.
+The booster landed on OCISLY.", "upcoming": false,
   "static_fire_date_utc": "2018-11-12T18:13:00.000Z",
   "static_fire_date_unix": 1542046380